mavryk-network/taquito/docs/maps_bigmaps.md

 Learn how to:

-- Fetch data from a `Map` datatype on a Tezos Smart Contract
+- Fetch data from a `Map` datatype on a Mavryk Smart Contract
-- Fetch data from a `BigMap` datatype on a Tezos Smart Contract
+- Fetch data from a `BigMap` datatype on a Mavryk Smart Contract
-- Initialize `Map` data while originating a new contract to the Tezos Blockchain
+- Initialize `Map` data while originating a new contract to the Mavryk Blockchain
 - Use Pairs as a key to access `Map` and `BigMap` values
 - Why Michelson `Map` and `BigMap` don't look like a Javascript `Map`